mc-imperial/gpuverify/Documentation/developer_guide.rst

       #The Path to the directory where the "bugle" executable can be found.
       bugleBinDir = rootDir + "/bugle/build"

+      #The path to the libclc Source directory.
+      libclcSrcDir = rootDir + "/libclc/src"

       #The path to the libclc install directory.
 The include/ and lib/clc/ folders should be there
       libclcInstallDir = rootDir + "/libclc/install"